 Not sure what could be better about this Mid Century Modern dresser makeover than the offset mirror.
 It’s funky, different, unique and I’m all about that.

-Since this is a set, I wanted to stage them together and lack the wall space to do so (I’m working on a remedy for that!).
+In addition, since this is a set, I wanted to stage them together and lack the wall space to do so (I’m working on a remedy for that!).
 I originally set them in front of my garage as I’ve done with other pieces, but it just didn’t do them any justice.
 So, I decided to play in Photoshop and create a faux setting.
 I’m selling this set in my shop (SOLD) and wanted to present them in a clean way as the pieces themselves are a clean design.

 What do you think?
 Would you have listed them with the garage, the brick, or the tweaked version?
 I think it’s fun to change it up!
-Do pin and share this Mid Century Modern dresser makeover to inspire others to give DIY a try.
+Additionally, pin and share this Mid Century Modern dresser makeover to inspire others to give DIY a try.